 Clicky

-All phobias have much the same causes; it’s just the details which differ from one phobia to another.
+What causes a phobia is basically the same in every case; but the details differ from one phobia to another.

 The Fight or Flight Reaction.

 The root of the problem is that the human mind and body is not really built for modern life.
-We are better suited to a more basic way of life in which we faced wild animals or human enemies who might try to kill us.
+Nature has designed us for a more basic way of life in which we faced wild animals or human enemies who might try to kill us.
 So when threatened, our mind and body wants to trigger some powerful action like running away or fighting back.

 lion roaring

-To help us run as fast as possible, or fight as hard as possible, our breathing increases to get more oxygen into our lungs, and our heart speeds up to pump more blood to our muscles.
+To help us run as fast as possible, or fight as hard as possible, our breathing increases to get more oxygen into our lungs.
+Our heart speeds up to pump more blood to our muscles.
 Our bladder, stomach and bowels may feel like emptying, to offload that extra weight.
-The palms of our hands and sole of our feet sweat more, so as to get a better grip if we need to climb a tree to escape.
+The palms of our hands and sole of our feet sweat more.
+This is so as to get a better grip if we need to climb a tree to escape.

 Even before we even reach this “fight-or-flight” stage, if we feel slightly threatened our body is already preparing us to spring into action at a moment’s notice.
 Our muscles get tense, ready for a quick getaway or a sudden violent move.
-Our senses are heightened, on the alert for the slightest sign of danger.
+We are on the alert for the slightest sign of danger.

 The Role of Selective Memory.

-The problem is that for many situations which threaten us in modern life, this Fight-or-flight reaction is of no help to us.
-In fact it makes the situation worse, because the threats we face in modern life often need to be addressed by thinking and speaking clearly rather than by running away or fighting.
+However, for many situations which threaten us in modern life, this Fight-or-flight reaction is of no help to us.
+In fact it makes the situation worse.
+The threats we face in modern life often require thinking and speaking clearly.
+Running away or fighting doesn’t help.
 And even though we survived the last threat we personally faced, we maybe didn’t handle it in the best possible way.

 A phobia develops when our brain responds to something which is actually harmless as if it was a real danger.
 The reaction is totally automatic and happens before we have time to think about it logically.
-By the time we’ve thought “that’s just a harmless spider,” it’s already too late, because the fight-or-flight response has already been triggered.
+By the time we’ve thought “that’s just a harmless spider,” it’s already too late.
+Our brain has already triggered the fight-or-flight response.
 We are in panic mode and cannot think clearly.

 Why Knowledge is not Enough.

-Basically the fight-or-flight reaction is triggered from a different part of our brain, which is separate from the part where our thinking happens.
+Basically the fight-or-flight reaction comes from a different part of our brain, not the part where our thinking happens.
 The signals from our eyes and ears reach the fight-or-flight centre in our brain before they reach the front part of the brain where thinking happens.
 So we react before we’ve had time to think.
 That’s why highly intelligent people are just as affected by phobias as the less intelligent.
 It’s also why explaining why a phobia happens doesn’t make it go away.
 It’s useless to explain that the thing a phobic person fears is not actually dangerous.
 They know this already, but it makes no difference to their feelings.
-If anything it can make them feel worse, because it’s embarrassing to know that you are terrified of something which is totally harmless.
+If anything it can make them feel worse.
+It’s embarrassing to fear something which is totally harmless.

 rabbit running away